quincy443/Test2022LondonADBv2/README.md

 ### Question:

-In Hong Kong existing Chinese tenements (Tong Lau) built before 1930 are rare, and thus historical and precious; those multi-storey tenements made of reinforced concrete are taller, relatively common and sculpting our spatial experience of the urban area.
+In Hong Kong existing Chinese tenements (Tong Lau) built before 1930 are rare, and thus historical and precious; those multi-storey tenements made of reinforced concrete are taller and relatively common.
+They still construct the everday sensaual experiences of our urban passageways.
 The technical objective is to measure the height of the various roofs of these Chinese tenements, meanwhile transforming live data into sonic experience.

+Have their voices heard, as simple as that ?

 ### Answer: